IrisDimensions/overworld/IrisBiome.md

 ## biomeZoom
 > This zooms in the biome colors if multiple derivatives are chosen

+## lockLayers
+> Layers no longer descend from the surface block, they descend from the max possible height the biome can produce (constant) creating mesa like layers.

 ## rarity
 > The rarity of this biome (integer)